sudomesh/mounting/PONIprogram.md

 3. Facilitate at least one node mount, this means finding someone from our list (or just a friend, family member, co-worker) who’d like a node, scheduling the installation, performing day-of coordination, and completing the install.

 4. Teach another potential PONI to become a certified PONI.

-TODO: breakout each of these steps into larger sections